 - Whether suitable supervision, care of protection for the child is not being provided;

 - Whether there is a parent, guardian, or custodian who can return the child to court;

 - Whether the child may be dangerous to himself or others; and

 - Whether the child has been previously found to be delinquent.

 If any one of these circumstances is present, the judge may continue detention for another ten (10) days.
 If the judge decides to keep your child in custody, very often during the following ten (10) days, the probation officer, guardian ad litem, and others will conduct home studies for suggested placements for the child.
 Sometimes, psychological and/or psychiatric evaluations are also ordered.
 Typically a supervision plan will need to be in place before the child is released.

 If the judge does order that your child is held for 10 more days, don’t panic.
 It is not an indication of how good or bad the case is against your child or how severe the crime is necessarily, or even that your child would be in the juvenile detention facility long-term.
 It is usually just a chance for probation to get a supervision plan in place that is acceptable to all parties involved.
 This may mean that your child can come home to you with an adjustment in supervision, or it could mean that your child would stay with a trusted relative.
 Often, if a placement is secured before the 10 business days is up, the hearing may be held sooner, so as to release the child as soon as possible.

-A juvenile defense attorney can provide helpful advice throughout this process.
+A juvenile defense attorney, Attorney Paul Duron being my personal advice, can provide helpful advice throughout this process.